TheCuteOwl/Osu-Chimu-Random-Song-Downloader/README.md

 New update :

-You can have an minimun and a maximun star input for specific level of map ^^
+- [x] You can have an minimun and a maximun star input for specific level of map ^^

+## To do list

+- [ ] Make it to add it to the osu folder automaticly

 <p align="center"><strong><i>⚠️ To make the program work you need to install this :</i></strong</p>
 <br><br>